MolSSI-Education/cpp_programming/02-02-cpp-first-program.md

 The command is `g++`, which will both compile and link your code. `-o hello_world` specifies the final output name for our executable.

-If successful, there will be no output, and there will be a new file in the directory called `hello_world`.
+If successful, there will be no output from `g++`, and there will be a new file in the directory called `hello_world`.

 If you try running `hello_world`, nothing will happen!
 That is because we don't have any code that does anything.

 Now lets make our code actually do something

 ### Printing to the standard output

 Unlike python, C++ does not have a built-in way of printing to the terminal!
 To do so, you must use an external library.
-Fortunately, the C++ standard specifies the *C++ Standard Library*, containing many useful functions, including printing.
+Fortunately, the C++ standard contains details about the **C++ Standard Library**, containing many useful functions, including printing.
+This is similar to Python's standard library, however it does not contain as much functionality.

 In order to use features of the standard library, you must `#include` the appropriate files.
 This is conceptually similar to the Python `import` statement - it allows you to use code defined somewhere else in the current file.

 Printing to standard output is done via the `std::cout` object (pronounced *see-out*) and by using the `<<` (stream insertion) operator.
 These are